AlexIII/g729a-python/README.md

 Good for speech.

-Fixed compression ratio: 16:1.
+Fixed compression ratio 16:1.

 ## Usage

-- Linux x64
+- Linux x64, Windows x64

   you can use precompiled libg729a.so